 Broadband providers should coordinate with local education providers, including school districts, to evaluate potential grants to build out or expand fiber networks or to otherwise utilize this program.

-Ireland Stapleton attorneys Jeff Hurd, Benjamin J. Larson, and Amy Jones contributed to this article.
+Ireland Stapleton attorneys Jeff Hurd and Benjamin J. Larson contributed to this article.
 Ireland Stapleton’s experienced practitioners continue to review this new legislation and all legal developments surrounding the COVID 19 pandemic.